robotic-esp/pdt/readme.md

 make
 ```

+## Reproducible research with ESP OMPL TOOLS

+Virtually all sampling-based planning algorithms can be configured by setting parameters (e.g., the connection radius for `RRT*`), or disabling parts of the algorithms (e.g, graph-pruning for `BIT*`).
+Planning contexts depend on parameters as well (e.g, the number of obstacles and the positions of the start and goal states).
+The result of an experiment, i.e., of a comparison of the performance of planners in a planning context, depends heavily on these parameters and to reproduce such a result all parameters must be known.

+This is why our tools set all parameters explicitly and keep track of which parameters were set.
+But because explicitly specifying all parameters by hand for every experiment is tedious, the tools are shipped with a set of default parameters (you can inspect them in `esp_ompl_tools/parameters/defaults/`).
+The intended way to change a parameter is through a configuration patch.
+Parameters that are specified in such a patch can extend **and overwrite** the defaults.

+Regardless of whether a parameter was specified in the defaults or through a patch, all accessed parameters are exported at the end of an experiment.
+This allows to use the exported configuration as a patch for a new experiment, which ensures that the experiment is run with the exact set of parameters and therefore makes it reproducible.
+When using an exported parameter set of a previous experiment, no default parameters are loaded.

 ## Running ESP OMPL TOOLS

+### Testing the installation

 You can test your installation with the following commands.
 The first one runs a quick benchmark: